210: King Dinosaur

 Red flare at night, lizards fight.
 Red flare in the morning, lizards take warning.

 A paraphrase of the famous weather folklore, often attributed to sailors: “Red sky at morning, sailors take warning.
 Red sky at night, sailors delight.”
 It dates back thousands of years; Jesus even mentions it in the New Testament, and Shakespeare used it in Venus and Adonis.

 Mr. Goodwrench, you forgot your car battery.

 Mr. Goodwrench is the former name for General Motors’ auto repair division, called GM Goodwrench since 1996.
 The brand began in 1977 and was phased out of U.S. GM operations in 2011.
 GM Goodwrench is still used in some foreign markets.
 Stephen Colbert played the character in a series of ads in 2003.

 American Gladiators was a syndicated show that aired from 1989 to 1996.
 It featured a pair of amateur athletes competing in a series of contests against oiled-up wrestler types with names like Turbo and Nitro.
 The coolest round had to be Assault, which had the contestants navigating an obstacle course while Zap or whoever fired tennis balls at them from a cannon.
 The show was revived briefly in 2008.
 The American Tourister luggage company was founded in 1932 and famously ran an ad campaign showing a gorilla (really a man in a costume) attempting to destroy one of its suitcases.
 For some reason, people always think those ads were for Samsonite.

 Got a little ... uh. –Hershey’s Syrup.

-I feel like I’m watching Mondo Cane.
+I feel like I’m watching Mondo cane.

 Yes, t’was beast killed the beast.